 The best songs tell stories whether it be through the lyrics, beat, structuring, or a visual medium like a music video.
 Music can be a powerful storyteller in our own lives, but also for the stories we write and work tirelessly on for ourselves and others.
 Many writers have playlists for books that they use while drafting and revising, and we as readers and writers clamor to hear them because they become part of the finished book.
 These playlists echo characters and particular scenes, which further our experience.

-Take for example Maggie Stiefvater’s music tag on her Tumblr.
-The tag gives us an insight into Stiefvater’s upcoming projects (the literal tags like “#dreamertrilogy”), but also they let us in to her writing process.
-Music describes and develops her characters and her settings just as much as her own words do.
+Take for example (my best friend) Sabaa Tahir’s music page on her website.
+The page gives us an insight into Tahir’s writing process (like when she mentions listening to certain things in the writing cave).
+The music she shares has the potential to describe and develop her characters and her settings just as much as her own words do.
 When authors share songs, we as readers and fellow writers can dissect what about a song was compelling and how it might factor in to their work.

 As someone who needs music to function both as a person and a writer, I’ve identified at least five ways music can help the writing process.
 Keep in mind that I’m choosing songs that describe my own work in progress–music is subjective as whaaaat!
 So even if none of these songs pique your own interest, you probably already know which songs you would put into these categories!